allpix-squared/allpix-squared/doc/usermanual/04_framework/08_logging.md

 Correctly handling units and conversions is of paramount importance.
 Having a separate C++ type for every unit would however be too cumbersome for a lot of operations, therefore units are stored in standard C++ floating point types in a default unit which all code in the framework should use for calculations.
-In configuration files, as well as for logging, it is however very useful to provide quantities in different units.
+In configuration files, as well as for logging, it is however useful to provide quantities in different units.

 The unit system allows adding, retrieving, converting and displaying units.
 It is a global system transparently used throughout the framework.
 Examples of using the unit system are given below: